Find a Part Now

 Supercar

 A supercar, also known as an exotic car, is a type of automobile generally described at its most basic as a street-legal sports car with race track-like power, speed, and handling, plus a certain subjective cachet linked to pedigree, exclusivity, or both.
-The term 'supercar' is frequently used for the extreme fringe of powerful, low-bodied mid-engineed luxury sportscars.
-A low car has both a low, handling-favorable center of gravity, and less frontal area than a front engined car, reducing its aerodynamic drag and enabling a higher top speed.
-Since the 2000s, the term hypercar has come into use for the highest performance supercars.
+The term 'supercar' is frequently used for the extreme fringe of powerful, low-bodied mid-engine luxury sportscars.
+A low-profile car may have limited ground clearance, but a handling-favorable center of gravity and a smaller frontal area than a front engined car.
+These characteristics can reduce supercars' aerodynamic drag, enabling higher top speeds.
+Since the 2000s, the term hypercar has come into use for the highest-performance supercars.

-In the United States, the term "supercars" was used already during the 1960s for the highest performance muscle cars.
+In the United States, the term "supercars" was used already during the 1960s for the highest-performance muscle cars.
 As of 2024, "supercars" is still used in Australia to refer to Australian muscle cars.

 History